PLA — The pros and cons of this bio-based material

 • 💨80% reduction in greenhouse gas emissions

-• ♻️Plant-based (annually renewable resource)
+• ♻️Plant-based feedstock from annually renewable resources

 • 🛢️No petroleum used in its manufacture